HarshitBreaksProd/HarshitBreaksProd/README.md

 </h3>

 <p align="center">
-  Currently building my GitHub Portfolio with Basic Projects and Gearing Up for the Next Level.
+  Currently building my GitHub Portfolio with Projects and Gearing Up for the Next Level.
 </p>
 <br/>